rook/rook/SECURITY.md

 These steps should be completed within the first 24 hours of disclosure.

-* The Fix Lead will work quickly to identify relevant engineers from the affected projects and packages and CC those engineers into the disclosure thread.
+- The Fix Lead will work quickly to identify relevant engineers from the affected projects and packages and CC those engineers into the disclosure thread.
 These selected developers are the Fix Team.
-* The Fix Lead will get the Fix Team access to private security repos to develop the fix.
+- The Fix Lead will get the Fix Team access to private security repos to develop the fix.

 ### Fix Development Process

 These steps should be completed within the 1-7 days of Disclosure.

-* The Fix Lead and the Fix Team will create a [CVSS](https://www.first.org/cvss/specification-document) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0).
-The Fix Lead makes the final call on the calculated CVSS; it is better to move quickly than making the CVSS perfect.
+- The Fix Lead and the Fix Team will create a [CVSS](https://www.first.org/cvss/specification-document) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0).
+The Fix Lead makes the final call on the calculated CVSS; it is better to move quickly than to make the CVSS perfect.
-* The Fix Team will notify the Fix Lead that work on the fix branch is complete once there are LGTMs on all commits in the private repo from one or more maintainers.
+- The Fix Team will notify the Fix Lead that works on the fix branch is complete once there are LGTMs on all commits in the private repo from one or more maintainers.

 If the CVSS score is under 4.0 ([a low severity